 Adjustments

-When ownership legally transfers to the buyer, any expenses already paid by the seller covering time after the closing date must be pro-rated and reimbursed.
+When ownership legally transfers to the buyer, any expenses already paid by the seller covering time after the closing date must be prorated and reimbursed.
 Common adjustments include:

 - Utility bills – Buyer reimburses the seller for unused water, hydro, etc.